Danny Garcia (boxer): Garcia vs. Morales I

-It was announced that Garcia would get his first world title opportunity, challenging Mexican legend and Ring Top 10 light welterweight, Érik Morales (52-7, 36 KOs) for the WBC super lightweight championship in another chapter of the infamous "Puerto Rico vs. Mexico" boxing rivalry.
+It was announced that Garcia would get his first world title opportunity, challenging Mexican legend and Ring Top 10 light welterweight, Erik Morales (52-7, 36 KOs) for the WBC super lightweight championship in another chapter of the infamous "Puerto Rico vs. Mexico" boxing rivalry.
 The fight took place on March 24, 2012, at the Reliant Arena in Houston, Texas.
 The fight was originally scheduled to take place on January 28, but was postponed because Morales had emergency gallbladder surgery.

 Morales came in two pounds over the contracted limit and was subsequently stripped by the WBC of his title.
 Thus, the title was only at stake for Garcia.
 Morales was fined $50,000 ($25,000 per pound) which was given to Garcia.
 Morales earned a $1 million purse, while Garcia was due to make $175,000.
 This increased to $225,000 following the fines levied against Morales.
 5,590 was announced as the attendance for the night.
 Garcia began the fight slowly, which Morales used to his advantage and injured his nose.
 As the fight progressed, Garcia gained control, scoring a knockdown in the eleventh round before receiving a unanimous decision in his favor.
 The scores granted by the judges were 118–111, 117–110 and 116–112 in favour of Garcia.
 CompuBox statistics showed Garcia landing 238 of 779 punches (31%), and Morales landing 164 of 547 shots (30%).